rootisgod/rootisgod/content/posts/2021/2021-08-04-A-Quick-Guide-to-MicroK8s-And-Learning-Kubernetes.md

         inspect
 ```

 OMG!
-If you have used Kubernetes in any capacity previously, you read this and start to have palpatations.
+If you have used Kubernetes in any capacity previously, you read this and start to have palpitations.
 It looks like we have a simple way to add nodes, get a dashboard going, install istio/linkerd service meshes, reset the cluster, and just generally do anything with a command or two.
 Fantastic!

 And, if you run `microk8s status` you can see we can enable LOTS of addons with a simple command.
 Traefik, Kubeflow etc etc..
 Finally you can try out all these buzzwords in a simple way!